wowgaming/wiki-en/_pages/wotlk-twink-19.md

 I would apreciate if you guys keep your "negativity" out of this topic (especially one person) because this has a potentital to become more than just another forum post.
 Lets work together to make it better instead of spreading hates and driving away potential new players who might read this and give our server a shot.

 Thanks for reading... it's 00:49 now and I started writing in 10:12\.
-Nicey... my eyes are screwed.**</div>
+Nicey... my eyes are screwed.**